florisoft/User.Manuals/E-COMMERCE/Active email (M56)/Manual Active Email EN.md

 <img src=".Manual Active Email\pic10.png" />

-If you want to send this offer via whatsapp, you can right click on the offer and copy the offer url, you can paste this URL into whatsapp web and send it this way.
+If you want to send this offer via Whatsapp, you can click 'right' on the offer and copy the offer url.
+You can paste this URL into Whatsapp web and send it this way.

 <img src=".Manual Active Email\pic11.png" />

-It is possible that you receive the message below when copying the URL, in which case you must enter your Florishop URL in the debtor data, as in the example below.
+It is possible that you receive the message below when copying the URL.
+In this case you must enter your Florishop URL in the debtor data, as in the example below.

 <img src=".Manual Active Email\pic12.png" />

 <img src=".Manual Active Email\pic13.png" />

 We have now created an offer for 1 customer, but want to use this offer for other customers as well.
-For this, we first select the already created offer and press the copy button, this opens the well-known selection screen where we can select the other debtors/debtor groups, etc.
+For this, we first select the already created special offer and press the copy button, this opens the well-known selection screen where we can select the other debtors/debtor groups, etc.

 <img src=".Manual Active Email\pic14.png" />